boonyew/Hand-Joint-Rehab/multicam/readme.md

 There are three steps involved in using this system: **1.
 Camera Calibration** and **2.
 2D Hand Keypoint Detection** and **3.
 3D Keypoint Triangulation**.

-In order to start using the tool, open a terminal in the `multicam` folder and run the following command:
+In order to start using the tool, first set the path in the `openpose_multiview.py` file to the correct OpenPose Python directory:
+`sys.path.append('/home/boonyew/openpose/build/python/');`.
+Open a terminal in the `multicam` folder and run the following command:
 `python3 openpose_multiview.py`.

 By default, the flags for recording the RGB and Depth and hand bounding boxes are turned off.
 In order to enable them, run the following command: `python3 openpose_multiview.py y y` or change FLAGS_SAVE_IMGS and FLAGS_USE_BBOX to `True`.